vitelabs/vite-wiki/docs/dex/api/dex-apis.md

 Name | Type | Description
 ------------ | ------------ | ------------
-tradePoolVx | OBJECT | VX volume for each market tradePoolFee | OBJECT | trade fee for each market
+tradePoolVx | OBJECT | Minable VX to be distributed in 4 markets at the cycle end tradePoolFee | OBJECT | Real-time cumulative trading fees in 4 markets

 1: VITE
 2: ETH-000